NicolasKlaver/Project_Covid_SQL/README.md

-- If you have the link to the Tableau Project: [Link - Tableau](https://public.tableau.com/app/profile/nicolas.klaver/viz/Project_Covid_16740827288160/Dashboard1)
+- If you want to see the Tableau Project: [Link - Project](https://github.com/NicolasKlaver/Project_Covid_Tableau)
+- If you want to see the Dashboard: [Link - Tableau](https://public.tableau.com/app/profile/nicolas.klaver/viz/Project_Covid_16740827288160/Dashboard1)